reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 Now it is time to run your tests.
 If the tests were passing before, they should be still passing, there is no reported compatibility issue.

-If you run into any problems that might be caused by the breaking changes between SpecFlow v3 and v4.
+If you run into any problems, it might be caused by the breaking changes between SpecFlow v3 and v4.
 Please check the section [](#breaking-changes-specflow-v3) below for the fixes.

 **Congratulations you are done!**

 {#with-namespace-changes}
 ## Migrate with namespace changes

-Thanks to the high level of compatibility, it is also easy to perform a full migration from SpecFlow projects that requires simple changes, mostly doable with search-and-replace.
+Thanks to the high level of compatibility, it is also easy to perform a full migration from SpecFlow projects that requires simple changes, it is mostly doable with search-and-replace.

 In order to migrate a SpecFlow project, you need to perform the following steps.